 (Editor’s note: This post was updated on 12/1/16.)
 I’m an on-again, off-again fitness junkie and I’ve had my eye on Fabletics for a while.
 I’ve read a Fabletics review here and there, stalked the site and admired the designs.
 But I never took the VIP plunge until now.

 And just so you know, Fabletics reached out to me and comped my first outfit — which normally is $25 for new VIPs.
-I’m now in the second month of the subscription, and I’m covering the $49.95 monthly charge.
+(Update 10/24/16: The first outfit for VIPs right now is $15!).
+I’m now in the second month of this fitness subscription style box, and I’m covering the $49.95 monthly charge.

 Note: read to the end to help me pick my next Fabletics outfit!

 Before I get into the details of my Fabletics review, I need to share my starting perspective — because I’m opinionated about fitness attire.
 Specifically, I’m not a fan of excessively coordinated, “matchy-matchy” fitness outfits.
 It’s a tad judgy of me, yes, but I was a teen in the ‘80s — the decade of fitness-wear gone wrong.

 So I prefer plain ole running shorts and tech tees.
 In the colder months, I add leggings, gloves and zip-up hoodies.
 My go-to sources for all of these pieces are TJ Maxx and Marshall’s.
 And this is why I haven’t tried Fabletics until now — I’ve gotten along just fine with my ultra-plain, but modestly priced gear from discount retailers.

 Now that I’ve dabbled in Fabletics, my outlook has changed.
 Turns out, I enjoy being excited to put on cute workout clothes.
 Without getting too gushy, let’s get on to what you need to know about Fabletics.